-Safe distances to combustible materials for the Hamilton Eco should be a minimum of 25cm to the sides, and 110cm to Front of stove.
+Safe distances to combustible materials for the Muckross Eco should be a minimum of 110cm to the Front of stove.

-The stove should be placed in a non combustible hearth with a distance of 45cm to the top for wooden mantles (non-combustible mantle top is recommended)
+The stove should be placed in a non combustible hearth. (a non-combustible mantle top is recommended)

-Adjacent walls must be of suitable non-combustible construction, preferably brickwork.
+Adjacent walls must be of suitable noncombustible construction, preferably brickwork.